HtetAungLw1n/drizzle-steps/README.md

 - How server-side rendering works in Next.js
 - Connecting and querying a PostgreSQL database
 - Setting up environment variables for DB connections

+---

+## 🧠 Problems & How I Solved Them

+- I missed a column in the database when writing the schema, so I had to update it and re-run the migration.
+Minor setback, but a good reminder to double-check the schema before committing.
+- I wasn't familiar with Drizzle's new syntax at first, so I had to keep jumping back to the docs.
+It was a bit of a learning curve, but now I feel way more confident writing it on my own.